 The value of real estate has steadily increased since the housing collapse of 2008—a collapse that had little to do with the real estate itself.
 It had more to do with the quality of mortgages that were being offered to homeowners.

 Real estate investing through your self-directed IRA can be a sure thing when done properly.

 One of the reasons that so many investors lost so much money was because they invested in the debt associated with mortgages.
 When millions of homes were foreclosed on all over the country, much of the anticipated returns evaporated into the thin air.

-Those investing their IRA into various ventures are not going to want to leave their money to chance.
-One sure fire way to get a return on their investment is by finding those who are willing to invest in distressed properties.
+You don't want to leave your SDIRA money to chance.
+One surefire way to get a return on your investment is to rely on distressed properties.

 For investors that may be leery about taking on the responsibility of a self-directed IRA, opportunities to become a passive investor should not be overlooked.
 A qualified professional can help you spot and exploit these.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 Join our community platform where you'll get immediate FREE access to all our best educational resources for real estate investors.
 Including 8 Masterclasses, group mentoring replays, and much, much more.

 Join thousands of real estate investors in all 50 states as they enjoy exclusive content, special promotions, and behind-the-scenes access to me and my guests.
 No spam, ever.
 Just great stuff!